laura-MtA/Martinez-Alvarez_et.al._2026/Figure5/README.md

 ---

-### Repository contents
+### Contents

 - `script_phylo.sh`

-The files in this directory exemplify the custom scripts and computational steps used to identify and annotate defense systems.
+The files in this directory exemplify the custom scripts and computational steps used to construct phylogenetic trees in Figure 5.
 They are intended to support **transparency and reproducibility** rather than exact reproduction of the full workflow.

 File paths, parameters and intermediate steps may be simplified for clarity.

----

-### Notes on reproducibility

-Exact reproduction of the results presented in the manuscript may additionally require:
-- Specific database versions
-- Manual filtering or curation steps
-- Software dependencies described in the manuscript and supplementary materials